ThijmenDF/Groundwork/README.md

 # Groundwork
 ### A lightweight PHP framework

+# Note: Groundwork is still in its alpha state and will undergo heavy changes before a more stable release structure is implemented.

 This is the core library for the Groundwork project.
+See [the default Groundwork project](https://github.com/ThijmenDF/groundwork-project) for more information.

 The framework uses various external packages such as, but not limited to:
 * [Twig](https://packagist.org/packages/twig/twig) for rendering templates.
 * [Symfony](https://packagist.org/packages/symfony/http-foundation) for HTTP request / response processing.
 * [Carbon](https://packagist.org/packages/nesbot/carbon) for date / time.
 * [Altorouter](https://packagist.org/packages/altorouter/altorouter) for routes.
+* [TailwindCSS](https://tailwindcss.com/) for styling.
+You'll have to install it with npm. (see package.json in the default project)

 ### Installing
 To install, run `composer require thijmendf/groundwork`